GLOBAL MARKETS-Investors rush to bonds on economy fears

 Yields on British gilts also hit record lows.

+"The time has probably come to for some new government action in the U.S., Europe and China."

-Some questioned the wisdom of buying bonds that on an inflation-adjusted basis are already providing negative returns.
+Some questioned the wisdom of buying government debt that on an inflation-adjusted basis already is providing negative returns.
 The coupon on German and U.S. 10-year government debt is 1.75 percent - below the rate of inflation.

 "It's starting to get a little ridiculous.
 The bond market is just insane, insane.
 People have lost their mind," said Stephen Massocca, managing director at Wedbush Morgan in San Francisco.